• Home

 Pre-review questionnaire

-Each institution undergoing a Consultative or Formal Verification visit must first complete a pre-review questionnaire which evaluates every aspect of the trauma service.
+Each institution undergoing a verification visit must first complete a pre-review questionnaire which evaluates every aspect of the trauma service.
 The pre-review questionnaire allows the site review team to focus on particular issues relevant to that service and highlight any critical deficiencies, weaknesses and strengths.

 Model resource criteria

-Developed by a team of trauma experts from Australia and New Zealand, the Model Resource Criteria (PDF 604.44KB) is used to review and benchmark the hospital's trauma services.
+Developed by a team of trauma experts from Australia and Aotearoa New Zealand, the Model Resource Criteria (PDF 336.93KB) is used to review and benchmark the hospital's trauma services.

 The resource criteria used during the review are deemed either essential or desirable for a major trauma service in Australasia and evidence supporting inclusion for the criteria is listed.
 However, many of the essential criteria for provision of major trauma care in the Australasian hospital environment remain a consensus statement rather than inclusion based on a high level of evidence drawn from randomised controlled clinical trials.

-The Model Resource Criteria document contains descriptors of the levels of trauma services in Australasia.
+The Model Resource Criteria document contains descriptors of the levels of trauma services in Australia and Aotearoa New Zealand.

 Site review

-A team of up to five reviewers conducts the site review for a Formal Trauma Verification visit and a smaller team is required for a Consultative visit.
+A team of up to five reviewers conducts the site review.
 The team is multidisciplinary reflecting the broad range of clinical care required by the multiply injured patient.

 Reporting mechanism

 At the completion of the site review the institution receives verbal feedback before the site review team leaves.
-Each institution undergoing either a Formal Trauma Verification visit or a Consultative visit receives a written report detailing strengths, weaknesses and recommendations for improvement.
+Each institution receives a written report detailing strengths, weaknesses and recommendations for improvement.

-The detailed report is prepared off-site by the site team and approved by the RACS Trauma Verification Subcommittee before being sent to the authorising body and the Trauma Director approximately 12 weeks after the review.
+The detailed report is prepared off-site by the site team and approved by the RACS Trauma Care Verification Committee before being sent to the authorising body and the Trauma Director approximately 12 weeks after the review.

 • Become a reviewer